How To Make Self Rising Flour

 Baking powder works by releasing tiny carbon dioxide gas bubbles into a batter or dough through a reaction between the baking soda (sodium bicarbonate) and acid/salt (monocalcium phosphate) when exposed to moisture, causing bubbles in the wet mixture to expand and thus leavening the mixture.

-To test your baking powder, add some (1/2 tsp or so) to some hot water in a cup.
-If it foams and bubbles, it has enough oomph left.
-If it just sits there, well, it’s no good.
+To test your baking powder, add about 1/2 tsp to some hot water in a cup.
+If it foams and bubbles, it has enough zip left.
+If it just sits there, well, it’s no good…

 Self Rising Flour Recipe